ozanakan/Anonymous-Message/README.md

 # Anonymous-Message
-Anonymous Message is a messaging application.
+Anonymous Message is a messaging application with cross-platform functionality developed by users messaging each other.